tsikov/vcr/README.md

 ## Contribution

-You are awesome.
-In order to contribute:

-1. Create a PR.
-2. The end.
+To contribute open an issue or make a PR.
+Thanks!